ome/omero-cli-transfer/README.md

 file is created, in which case the last cli argument is the path where the `transfer.xml` file will be written.

+`--ignore_errors` gnores any download/export errors during the pack process, often the result of servers which do not allow Plate downloads (but will ignore any non-zero return code from `omero download` or `omero export`).

 Examples:
 ```